 Thousand two hundred and threescore days - Here we have a time period that is the same as the 42 months of the previous verse.
 As we mentioned in the last study, this time period is referred to in different ways 7 times in the books of Daniel and Revelation. (times, time, dividing of time; forty and two months; thousand two hundred threescore days; time, times and a half) Every place that it is mentioned we find it a reference to the 1260 year supremacy of the Papacy between the years 538 A.D. to 1798.

-Sackcloth is closely associated to a time of great mourning and distress, Genesis 37:34, 2 Samuel 3:31, Esther 4:1-3, 2 Kings 19:1, 2.
-So Revelations two witnesses were to prophesy in great mourning and distress during the time of Papal supremacy.
+Sackcloth is closely associated to a time of great mourning and distress, Genesis 37:34, 2 Samuel 3:31, Esther 4:1-3, 2 Kings 19:1-2 and of penitence.
+(Jonah 3:6, 8) So Revelations two witnesses were to prophesy in great mourning and distress during the time of Papal supremacy.
 Even so, God will give them power to endure and maintain their testimony through this very trying period.
+Read also Revelations two witnesses for a different perspective.

 Revelation 11:4 “These are the two olive trees, and the two candlesticks standing before the God of the earth.”